handsontable/handsontable/docs/content/guides/columns/column-virtualization.md

 offset for a better scrolling experience.

 This feature is enabled by default and can be turned off by setting the [`renderAllColumns`](@/api/options.md#renderallcolumns) option to `true`.
-You might want to consider turning it off for [accessibility](@/guides/accessibility/accessibility.md#disabling-dom-virtualization-for-improved-accessibility) reasons.

 ## Configure the column virtualization